Directing and writing credits:

 When she finally decides to act like an adult and ask Rory about it instead of poking around with bizarre “General Hospital” references, she does a terrible job pretending to be fine.

 Cut to Lorelai’s decision that she should invite Dean to movie night.
 I’d love to say that I cannot imagine a world in which a mother thinks it's okay to invite her daughter’s crush over to their house for a joint hang session, but, having met my own mother, I can.
-I respect that it comes from a place of good intention while also recognizizng that it represents some major boundary issues.
+I respect that it comes from a place of good intention while also recognizing that it represents some major boundary issues.

 Lorelai has one accurate reaction to Rory’s horror: “I just found out that I’m my mother and have to go into intensive therapy right now.”